Overwhelmed with Joy

 “overwhelmed with joy”

-All six of us picked the same moment: “When the wise men saw that the star had stopped, they were overwhelmed with joy.”
+All six of us picked the same moment: “When the magi saw that the star had stopped, they were overwhelmed with joy.”

 Do any of you have a great longing to be overwhelmed with joy?